 Why Should You Have a Non-Traditional Bridal ShowerA bridal shower is a centuries-old tradition that was meant to help a bride set up her new home.
-But in 2012, many brides are older and have already set up a home.
+But nowadays, many brides are older and have already set up a home.
 Their cupboards are already full of pots, pans, and dishes, but they still want to be celebrated by their friends.
 And it seems that the older a bride gets, the less she – or her friends – wants to play bridal shower games.

 So if you fall into the camps of "the bride already has enough stuff" and "bridal shower games are dumb," a non-traditional shower is probably the way to go.
 Another reason to break with tradition?
 If you want to celebrate someone who's already having another shower thrown for her.
 For example, if she's having a standard tea, cake, and games bash given by her female relatives, you could host a non-traditional shower for her college friends.
 Or, she might be having a shower in her hometown, but you're a friend in the place she lives now.